Inklingo

 franco

-Use 'franco' in the specific context of a 'free zone' (zona franca) where goods are exempt from taxes or duties.
+Use 'franco' in a specific economic context to describe a zone or area that is exempt from certain taxes or import duties.

 A storybook illustration of a wrapped box package floating easily in the air, passing over a closed customs barrier gate without needing to stop, symbolizing freedom from duty.